 - Full stops are not necessary in shortened words.
 Eg rather than e.g., PC rather than P.C.

-- Although I still haven’t gotten used to it, there is now only one space after a full stop instead of two
+- We now use just one space after a full stop instead of two

 - Be firm and positive: Use Our product does (or whatever verb) rather than is designed to.
 There is an implication in is designed to that it’s supposed to do something, but that in fact, it might not.
 Be clear, concise and confident